There’s more to Dutch beer than Heineken, as we reveal.

-Now every brewery is proudly producing its own Bokbier again, often draught as well as bottled and frequently top fermented.
-The best chance to sample them alongside each other is at the annual Bokbier festival in Amsterdam in October each year.
+Now every brewery is proudly producing its own Bokbier again, often draught as well as bottled and frequently top-fermented.
+The best chance to sample them alongside each other is at the annual Bokbier festival in October.

 Other styles of Dutch beer

 The other Dutch beer style that can be said to have survived is Oud Bruin.
 Typically Dutch, it is derived from pils.
-Sweetened and coloured with caramel it is relatively low in alcohol (2½ to 3½ percent) and particularly popular in Limburg and among the elderly.
+Sweetened and coloured with caramel it is relatively low in alcohol (2.5–3.5%) and particularly popular in Limburg and among the elderly.

 Then there is Van Vollenhoven’s Stout.
-It is a moot point if one beer can qualify as a style but this rather individual stout with a characteristic roasted malt and well hopped flavour has survived many years despite being part of Heineken (the name is from a brewery they took over).
+It is a moot point if one beer can qualify as a style but this rather individual stout with a characteristic roasted malt and well-hopped flavor has survived many years despite being part of Heineken (the name is from a brewery they took over).
 It’s well worth seeking out.

 Not to be forgotten is De Koningshoeven, also known as De Schaapskooi, the one and only Dutch Trappist brewery.
-People often think of the Trappist breweries as being Belgian – indeed, six of them are – but the seventh is most definitely Dutch.
+People often think of the Trappist breweries as being Belgian.
+Most of them are, but one is most definitely Dutch.
 It’s in Brabant, close to Tilburg.